EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-04-git.md

 ## Setup command line gitea client

-`tea` is a command line gitea interface, with it, you can create new git repositories directly from your BASH shell.
+`tea` is a command line gitea interface, with it, you can create new git repositories, and other tasks, directly from your BASH shell.

 Login to your gitea account, go to user `Settings`->`Applications`, then click `Generate Token`.
 Create a variable to contain the token: